seahow-uk/aws-admin-scripts/README.md

 ebs-discover-stale-volumes.py
 --------------------
-lists all ebs volumes in a given region that are unattached.  denotes which of those volumes have snapshot(s) in the Archive tier, and if they do the date of the most recent example of such.
+Pulls a list of all volumes that are currently unattached and gives you their details, including whether or not it has at least one snapshot in the Archive tier.
+If there is more than one snapshot in the Archive tier, it will show the most recent one’s date.

 ![ebs-snaps](https://user-images.githubusercontent.com/112027478/201394313-691ff847-9636-4598-bd5e-97ba5c0d0a16.png)

-**To produce the above example (multiple regions rolled into one CSV):**
+**To produce the above example (specific regions rolled into one CSV):**

-    python ebs-discover-stale-volumes.py -r eu-west-1 -f True > mycsv.csv
+    python ebs-discover-stale-volumes.py -r eu-west-1 > mycsv.csv
-    python ebs-discover-stale-volumes.py -r eu-west-2 >> mycsv.csv
+    python ebs-discover-stale-volumes.py -r eu-west-2 -f False >> mycsv.csv
-    python ebs-discover-stale-volumes.py -r eu-west-3 >> mycsv.csv
+    python ebs-discover-stale-volumes.py -r eu-west-3 -f False >> mycsv.csv
-    python ebs-discover-stale-volumes.py -r eu-north-1 >> mycsv.csv
+    python ebs-discover-stale-volumes.py -r eu-north-1 -f False >> mycsv.csv

         - The example above puts the data for several European regions into one CSV
-        - Notice the first one has the "-f True" parameter set, which adds the column headers
+        - Notice the all but the first one has the "-f False" parameter set, to avoid duplicating headers
         - It also uses a single > whereas the subsequent ones use >> to redirect output to the file

+**To produce the above example (all profiles and all regions):**

+    python ebs-discover-stale-volumes.py -a True

+        - This option will make it loop over all profiles explicitly configured in your local AWS CLI client (~/.aws/credentials)
+        - Within each profile, it will loop over all regions that account can see (meaning this could vary if some accounts have optional regions enabled)
+        - If it encounters a problem with a given profile (such as insufficient permissions), it continues on and gives an error at the end of the output
+        - It will ignore repeats of the same Account ID.
+So if you have a default profile then an explicitly named profile pointing to the same account it only gets the first one

 ebs-snapshot-to-archive.py
 --------------------